*post contains affiliate links which means NAT receives a small commission for each sale made

-Everything that came in my package from Spice Breeze.
-This looks and smells amazing!
+Everything that came in my package from Spice Breeze for the month.

 So what is all this stuff?

-There are two packets included in this spice kit.
-The first includes smoked paprika, paprika, black pepper, white pepper and oregano.
-The second includes Chipotle Chili
+There are two spice packets included for this recipe.
+The first includes cumin, nutmeg, black pepper, coriander, cloves, cinnamon, cardamom, paprika and chili.
+The second includes just black pepper and cumin.

 So in summary

-Presentation: Everything is packaged beautifully and arrived to me perfectly in my package from Spice Breeze
+Presentation: Everything is packaged well and arrives to me perfectly in my box from Spice Breeze

-Quality: I love that the spices are organic and non-gmo making them an excellent quality
+Quality: I love the quality of this subscription and that the spices are organic and non gmo.